levidsmith/LeaderboardExample/README.txt

 - Unity: Remove the UI specific code in the addScore method from LeaderboardManager.cs
 - PHP: Add ability to display latest scores
 - PHP: Add option to display all scores for a given name instead of just the highest score
+- PHP: Add HTTP display so that leaderboards for each game can be viewed by web browser
 - Unity/PHP: Add capability to pull player name from an OAuth social media account (Twitter, Google, Facebook, etc)